kingherc/kingherc.github.io/docs/_posts/2023-06-11-devoxx-greece-elasticsearch-presentation.md

 * How Elasticsearch scales out with primary and replica shards.
 * How distributed searches & aggregations are executed on multiple machines.
 * Shard recovery when a machine fails.
-* How core information metadata on cluster state is coordinated wtih consensus across the cluster machines.
+* How core information metadata on cluster state is coordinated with consensus across the cluster machines.
 * Scaling with data streams for append-only time series data.
 * Scaling with Index Lifecycle Management (ILM) across tiers of data nodes with different cost/performance characteristics.
 * Future vision on scaling with serverless.